Mayo Clinic Care Network Content

 COX-2 inhibitors Block COX-2 enzymes Rheumatoid arthritis, osteoarthritis, menstrual cramps and injury-related pain As effective as NSAIDs without damaging stomach lining at regular doses

-• When taken in high doses, can lead to stomach bleeding, kidney problems, fluid retention and high blood pressure
+• When taken in high doses, can lead to stomach bleeding, kidney problems, fluid retention, high blood pressure, heart attack and stroke

 • Increased risk of side effects for older adults